UP957155/signOff2/README.md

 **Clone repository of the API**

-Inside the folder clone repository of the API from github:
+Inside the instance clone repository of the API from github:

 ```bash